About jQuery UI

 link Progressive enhancement

 link Deep accessibility support

 Given the global audience for jQuery UI, we should embrace the ability to make our plugins work in a variety of languages and cultures.
 By abstracting language away from the core plugin code and providing options for supporting cultural differences (right to left reading orientation, date and currency formats, iconography, etc.) we can build in the flexibility needed for a global community.

 There's a lot of work that goes into making jQuery UI the most successful UI library for the Web.
 Between API design, visual design, implementation, ticket triage, bug fixing, developer relations, infrastructure, and everything else, most of the work is done by volunteers.
 We'd like to recognize the most prominent contributors below, for a full list of all contributors, see the authors list.

-Felix is a Senior Web Developer at move:elevator working with TYPO3 CMS and Symfony2.
+Felix is a freelance web developer specializing in TYPO3 CMS and Symfony2 development.
 He is currently living in Dresden, Germany.
 Felix has built the Selectmenu widget and is currently working on the Datepicker widget.

-Mike is lead developer at SNAP Interactive, Inc., from Plainview, New York.
+Mike is a Senior Software Engineer at Behance, from Plainview, New York.
 Mike is involved in bug fixing, testing, and code quality efforts across the jquery suite of projects.
 He focuses his efforts around the CSS/JS interactions and interacts with standards bodies and browser vendors to move the web forward.

 Xavier rewrote Globalize on top of CLDR and is now its project lead.
 He also rewrote and maintains jQuery UI's download builder and ThemeRoller.
 He has a B.S. in Computer Science from University of Sao Paulo, Brazil.
 He was a Software Engineer at IBM, where he lead the brazilian team of Q&A and Performance at Linux Technology Center.
-Now, he devotes his energies to his startup.